anil-ai2/devops-cloud/mini-project/mini-project.md

 cloud_nuke aws      # delete all the  resources
 ```

-### login to AWS console and make sure nothing is left out
+### 	:weight_lifting: login to AWS console and make sure nothing is left out
 * login to EC2 dashboard and make sure nothing is avaialble in any regions
 * login to VPC dahsboard and make sure nothing is left out (Especially NAT Gateways, Elastic IPs)

-## Thats all "ALL THE BEST"
+## Thats all "ALL THE BEST"  :v: :wave: